 After this, you submit a list of your top three choices to the Chair, who matches students and faculty according to mutual interest.

 Q. Can I be guaranteed that I will get my first choice of advisor?

 A. The vast majority get their first choice.
 In some cases, students may end up with their second or third choice if too many people prefer one project, but we make every effort to make sure students are happy with their choice.

 Q. Why wouldn't everybody get their first choice?

 A. At Notre Dame, all graduate students are fully funded; TA duties are the same for all students.
 At some schools, faculty take students without full funding, and the student earns their stipend by serving as a TA every semester.
 Because we don't do this, it means we only assign students to projects that are funded.
 If too many students pick the same project for their first choice, then obviously something has to give.

 Q. What kind of exams are there and when do they take place?

-A. Comprehensive Exam - This takes place during the beginning of the third semester in residence.
+A. Comprehensive Evaluation - This takes place during the beginning of the third semester in residence, usually the week before Fall classes start.
 The purpose of the exam is to judge whether a student is prepared to perform research at a level consistent with their degree objectives.
 It involves both written and oral components as well as an evaluation of student performance in course work and as a TA.
 Complete details can be found in the Guide for Graduate Students.